wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 coming forward about the costs of processing my entry paperwork and staying in the marina.
 It felt certain that those costs would be an unpleasant surprise.
 It has happened to me before in Mexico that services rendered without first asking the price come with a highly inflated price after.

-I felt disappointed, because this Marina Fonatur was nothing like the Marina Fonatur I had so pleasantly enjoyed in Baja, in Puerto Escondido.
+I felt disappointed,
+because this Marina Fonatur was nothing like the Marina Fonatur I had so pleasantly enjoyed in Baja, in Puerto Escondido.
 I felt discouraged, because the scuba diving I had so looked forward to wasn't possible, because there was no adequate place for me to park.
-I felt frightened, because gaing back out to sea for another night, unexpectedly was going to test my endurance.
+I felt frightened, because going back out to sea for another night, unexpectedly was going to test my endurance.

 Everyone I had talked to about Cozumel had asked me about Isla Mujeres.